|Start Date:||Duration:||Level:||Study mode:||Course location:||Course Type:|

 Medical practitioners diagnose mental and physical injuries, disorders and diseases, prescribe and give treatment, recommend preventative action, and conduct medical education and research activities.
 They may specialise in particular areas of modern medicine or work in general practice and, where necessary, refer the patient to a specialist.

-10558 people employed as Medical practitioners in the current year.
+11166 people employed as Medical Practitioners in the current year.

 Nurses provide general and/or specialised nursing care for the sick, injured and others in need of such care, assist medical doctors with their tasks and work with other healthcare professionals and within teams of healthcare workers.
 They advise on and teach nursing practice.

 32157 people employed as Nurses in the current year.